 Top five software engineer skills:

-Top skills for front-end developers
+Best skills for front-end developers

 After these core front-end dev skills are two JS frameworks: React and Angular.
 44.6% of front-end developer job postings expect you to be familiar with React, while 40.5% ask for Angular.
-Knowing one of these frameworks is often considered a plus, so having one in your toolkit can open up even more opportunities.
+Knowing one of these frameworks is often considered a plus.
+So, having one in your toolkit can open up even more opportunities.

 Top five front-end skills: